“How do you Calculate Quartiles in PySpark? (With Example)”

-• First Quartile (Q1): The value located at the 25th percentile
+• First Quartile (Q1): This value is located at the 25th percentile.
+It signifies that 25% of the data points fall below this value.

-You can use the following syntax to calculate the quartiles for a column in a PySpark DataFrame:
+You can use the following syntax structure to calculate the standard quartiles for a specified numerical column within your PySpark DataFrame:

 df.approxQuantile('points', [0.25, 0.5, 0.75], 0)